-Option Description Default Setting Learn normal behaviour Learns the percentage of time each pixel is in motion and can subsequently ignore.
+Option otion Description Learn normal behaviour Learns the percentage of time each pixel is in motion and can subsequently ignore.
 Useful, for example, when tracking boats on water.
-False Options Options Appearance Manual, Bright shiny, Grey matted Manual Lower bound If Manual selected 0.70 Upper bound If Manual selected 1.50 Mode Coherent Motion, Abnormal Behaviour, Wrong Direction Coherent Motion Appearance Marginalization Only detects motion patterns and is not influenced by the appearances.
-True Threshold Detection threshold for Spatio-Temporal pattern.
-0.03 Bg Frames If Abnormal Behaviour selected 255 Fg.
-Frames If Abnormal Behaviour selected 10 Direction If Wrong Direction selected.
+Options Appearance Manual, Bright shiny, Grey matted Lower bound If Manual selected Upper bound If Manual selected Mode Coherent Motion, Abnormal Behaviour, Wrong Direction Appearance Marginalization Only detects motion patterns and is not influenced by the appearances.
+Threshold Detection threshold for Spatio-Temporal pattern.
+Bg Frames If Abnormal Behaviour selected Fg.
+Frames If Abnormal Behaviour selected Direction If Wrong Direction selected.
 Read-only.
-242 Foreground contrast Sets the minimum contrast needed for an object to be detected as a foreground object.
-Important: If set to a large value, then objects with similar colour as background will not be detected as valid objects to track.
-Low Reset background condition If this percentage of the frame changes, the background is reset.
-100 Foreground contrast for determining camera obstructed Sets the minimum contrast needed between background and foreground before the change is considered for a camera-obstructed scenario.
-Low Background learning duration (seconds) Determines the approximate length of time it will take a foreground object that becomes stationary to merge into the background.
+Foreground contrast ets the minimum contrast needed for an object to be detected as a foreground object. aportant : If set to a large value, then objects with similar colour as background will not be detected as valid objects to track.
+Reset background condition If this percentage of the frame changes, the background is reset.
+Foreground contrast for determining camera obstructed Sets the minimum contrast needed between background and foreground before the change is considered for a camera-obstructed scenario.
+Background learning duration (seconds) Determines the approximate length of time it will take a foreground object that becomes stationary to merge into the background.
 Important: If an object has a periodic movement with a period greater than the specified time, then that object will always be considered a foreground object (never merged into the background).
 The background is determined based on the last Update Background Seconds of video.
 The background is updated all the time, not only when the analytics engine starts.
-15 Wait after large background change and before starting to track objects (seconds) Allows you to set how long to wait after background reset and before starting to track objects.
+Wait after large background change and before starting to track objects (seconds) Allows you to set how long to wait after background reset and before starting to track objects.
 Ideally it should be zero, but if the you are aware of a lighting issue where starting to track immediately can cause false alarms, then set this to the number of seconds needed for the light to stabilize.
-0
+High contrast threshold The threshold used to determine how far apart an observation can be from the learnt background model before it is detected as foreground.
+A low value (for example, 5) will make the background model more sensitive to small changes in the pixel intensities.
+Note: The value can mean different things for different background models.